 This healthy level of discussion can lead to a plan being formulated, allowing you to work with your tenants, not against them, towards their financial stability.
 This benefits them and you.
 Evicting your tenants and then having to find new tenants is a long, complicated process that is best avoided.

 Setting up a repayment plan

 If you wish to pursue the rent arrears, you could set up a repayment plan with your tenants which is reasonable and achievable for them.
 If they owe you thousands of pounds, you could set up a standing order of, say, one hundred pounds per month in order for them to pay you back in an affordable way.

 Making unrealistic demands of your tenants will only lead to conflict – besides, most renters simply cannot afford to pay back the arrears all at once.
 Why ask something you know they cannot achieve?

 Consider your own financial position

 If you are struggling financially during this time, it is understandable that you need to pursue any money owed to you by your tenants.
 However, if you own multiple properties and/or are in a good position financially, consider your relationship with the tenants who have built up arrears.

 If the tenants are expressing the desire to repay you slowly, it is best to accept this and move on, rather than pushing them to commit to repayments they cannot afford, or throwing them out altogether.
 At the end of the day, we are all human beings, and if you can be kind to your tenants then you should be.

-  When considering seeking possession of your property and thereby evicting the tenants, first you should think of their behaviour during the tenancy outside of the payment plan.
+When considering seeking possession of your property and thereby evicting the tenants, first you should think of their behavior during the tenancy outside of the payment plan.
 Have they been good tenants?
 Have they taken good care of your property, by cleaning it, keeping it safe and well ventilated?
-Have they ever had noise or abuse complaints made by neighbours?
+Have they ever had noise or abuse complaints made by neighbors?

 If the answers to these questions are all positive, perhaps consider trying to work things out with your tenants before evicting them.